s00144602/A_Star_Threading/README.md

 # SDL A* Pathfinding Simulation using Multithreading.

 >3 grids (30X30,100X100 and 1000X1000 grids)

+>3 Different collection of NPCS (5,50,500) performing A*

->Aim is to use threads to enhance the system (ie increase FPS)
+>Use multiple threads to enhance the system (ie increase FPS)

 ![alt text](AIthread.png)